CBD is a new trend that has made its way to Lakeland in the past few years and is making sizable headway for the medical marijuana industry.

 “I use CBD to help with my Obsessive Compulsive Disorder, as well as a sleep aid.”
 Hannigan said.
 “Some days I get anxiety so bad I can barely bring myself to leave my room, and the CBD helps me relax, calm down, and stay down.
 It also helps put me to sleep, as I have really bad insomnia.”

 The Farm Bill, or Agricultural Improvement Act of 2018, legalized CBD, as long as it contains no more than 0.3 percent THC.
-THC is the psychoactive part of cannabis and can cause a “high” for users.
+THC is the psychoactive part of cannabis from a CBD Shop and can cause a “high” for users.
 This part of the plant remains illegal in some states, but is legal medically and recreationally in some states.

 In Florida, medical cannabis was made legal as of this year.
 It was officially voted on in 2016 and carried the favorable votes, but was banned by Governor Rick Scott in 2017.
 This was overturned earlier this year by current Governor, Ron Desantis.